apple-oss-distributions/dyld/testing/README.txt

 When build lines are executed, the current directory is set to the test case's .dtest dir.
 Build lines may contain the follow variables:
     $BUILD_DIR      - expands to the directory in $DSTROOT where this test case binaries are installed
     $RUN_DIR        - expands to the directory in /AppleInternal/ where this test case binaries will be run
     $TEMP_DIR       - expands to a temporary directory that will be delete after this test case is built
     $CC             - expands to the C compiler command line for the current platform.
 It includes the min-os-version option, then SDK option, and the architectures.
     $CXX            - expands to the C++ compiler plus standard options
+    $DEPENDS_ON_ARG - adds a build time dependency to the next argument on the commandline
-    $DEPENDS_ON   - adds a build time dependency to the next argument on the commandline
+    $DEPENDS_ON     - adds a build time dependency to the next argument on the commandline, which will not be passed to the tool being called
     $SKIP_INSTALL   - prevents the built binary from being installed
     $SYM_LINK       - creates a symlink
     $CP             - copies a file

+Once each $CC line is expanded, the build system will consider every full path to a binary and -l variants to dylibs built in the default test dir will be considered a dependency, and automatically generate a ninja file that expresses that dependency graph.
+For other dependencies (such as generated .h files, or inputs to $CP and $SYMLINK) the $DEPENDS_ON_ARG can be added before any file path to argument to mark it as a dependency.
+If a path that is not on a commandline argument is necessaery (such as search paths for subframeworks dylibs) $DEPENDS_ON can be used, and the following string will not be passed to the command.

 When run lines are executed, the current directory is set to what $RUN_DIR was during build.
 Run lines may contain the follow variables: